che3sy/Free_Fiveable_Questions/README.md

 Allows anyone to get all of [Fiveable](https://fiveable.me/) questions for free

 # If you don't care on how this works
+(make sure python is installed and you have the following packages: requests, json, csv, and os)
 1. Download the release (fiveable.zip).
 2. Extract the folder.
 3. Open the fiveable folder